CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 Functionality (algorithm):
 -   Calls on the function 'add_new_application_to_application_history()' to insert the values for this job appliction into the 'job_applications' SQL table.

-Finally:
+Redirects the user:
+-   To the template: 'view_application.html',
--   It redirects the user to the template 'view_application.html', via the route '/applications/<int:application_id>'.
+-   Via the route: '/applications/<int:application_id>'.

 #### add_company.py
 Handles the functionality behind adding a company contact, and handles everything from presenting the form to processing the information that the user provides & storing that data as a single entry in the 'company' SQL table.